 A. The Company is authorized to issue two classes of stock to be designated, respectively, "Common Stock" and "Preferred Stock."
 The total number of shares which the Company is authorized to issue is 370,000,000 shares.
 200,000,000 shares shall be Common Stock, each having a par value of \$0.0001.
-170,000,000 shares shall be Preferred Stock, each having a par value of \$0.0001.Upon the filing and effectiveness (the "Effective Time") pursuant to the Delaware General Corporation Law of this Certificate of Amendment to the Restated Certificate of Incorporation of the Corporation, each [\\\\] shares of Common Stock issued and outstanding immediately prior to the Effective Time shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one (1) share of Common Stock (the "Reverse Stock Split").
+170,000,000 shares shall be Preferred Stock, each having a par value of \$0.0001.
+Upon the filing and effectiveness (the "Effective Time") pursuant to the Delaware General Corporation Law of this Certificate of Amendment to the Restated Certificate of Incorporation of the Corporation, each [ ] shares of Common Stock issued and outstanding immediately prior to the Effective Time shall, automatically and without any action on the part of the respective holders thereof, be combined and converted into one (1) share of Common Stock (the "Reverse Stock Split").
 No fractional shares shall be issued in connection with the Reverse Stock Split.
-Stockholders who otherwise would be entitled to receive fractional share interests of Common Stock in lieu of such fractional share interests, upon the Effective Time, one whole share of Common Stock in lieu of such fractional share interests.
+Stockholders who otherwise would be entitled to receive fractional share interests of Common Stock in lieu of such fractional share interests.

+TALIS BIOMEDICAL CORPORATION

-TAUS BIOMEDICAL CORPORATION CIO BROADRIDGE CORPORATE ISSUER SOLUTIONS RO.
-BOX 1342 BRENTWOOD, NY 11717
+CIO BROADRIDGE CORPORATE ISSUER SOLUTIONS

+RO.
+BOX 1942

+BRENTWOOD, NY 11717

-VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com or scan the QR Barcode above
+VOTE BY INTERNETBefore The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+Use the Internet to transmit your voling instructions and for electronic delivery of information up until 11:59 p.m.
 Eastern Time on June 8, 2023.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic volting instruction form.